thiswind/time-note-sync/README.md

 - **Secret Key**: Use a strong, randomly generated secret key in production
 - **Logging**: Configure appropriate log levels for production
 - **CalDAV Server**: Configure CalDAV server URL in environment variables
+- **Dependencies**: Ensure `pyproject.toml` contains all required dependencies (Vercel uses this for Python dependency installation)

+### Deployment Checklist

+Before deploying to production, ensure:

+- [ ] All dependencies are listed in `pyproject.toml` (Vercel uses this for dependency installation)
+- [ ] `requirements.txt` is present and up-to-date (fallback for dependency installation)
+- [ ] `runtime.txt` specifies Python version (optional, defaults to latest)
+- [ ] Environment variables are configured in Vercel dashboard
+- [ ] Database is initialized (run `init_db.py` or configure external database)
+- [ ] All tests pass locally
+- [ ] Build completes successfully (`vercel build`)
+- [ ] Health endpoint responds correctly (`/health`)
+- [ ] Application loads without errors

+## Usage

+### First-Time Setup

+1. **Access the Application**:
+   - Navigate to your deployed Vercel URL
+   - You will be redirected to the login page

+2. **Create an Account**:
+   - If no users exist, you may need to create one via the database initialization script:
+     ```bash
+     python init_db.py
+     ```
+   - Or use the API to create a user (if implemented)

+3. **Log In**:
+   - Enter your username and password
+   - You will be redirected to the home page

+### Creating Journal Entries

+1. Click "New Entry" button on the home page
+2. Enter a title (optional - defaults to "Untitled" if empty)
+3. Enter content
+4. Select a date (defaults to today)
+5. Click "Save"

+### Browsing Entries by Date

+1. Use the date picker to select a specific date
+2. Navigate between dates using previous/next buttons
+3. View entries for the selected date

+### Calendar Sync

+1. **Enable Sync**:
+   - Go to Settings page
+   - Enable "Auto Sync" or use manual sync
+   - Configure CalDAV server URL (if required)

+2. **Sync Entry**:
+   - Create or edit a journal entry
+   - If auto-sync is enabled, it will sync automatically
+   - Or click "Sync" button to manually sync

+3. **View in iPhone Calendar**:
+   - Open iPhone Calendar app
+   - Navigate to the entry date
+   - The synced event should appear

+### Export to iPhone Notes

+1. **Single Entry Export**:
+   - Open a journal entry
+   - Click "Export to Notes" button
+   - Confirm export
+   - Open iPhone Notes app to view the exported note

+2. **Batch Export**:
+   - Select multiple entries using checkboxes
+   - Click "Export Selected" button
+   - All selected entries will be exported to Notes

+### Quick Access to Native Apps

+- **Open in Calendar**: Click "Open in Calendar" link on an entry detail page
+- **Open in Notes**: Click "Open in Notes" link on an entry detail page

 ## Security & Privacy